Julien-R44/adonis-packages/README.md

 - Testing commands, controllers, and service using IoC container, Api Client, and Inertia test helpers
 - [End-to-end testing](./tests/browser/) using Playwright
 - [Dockerizing the application](./Dockerfile) in order to make it easy to deploy
-- Github Actions CI/CD : we use Github Actions to run our [tests, check linting, type checking](.github/workflows/checks.yml) and [build the application image](.github/workflows/on-push-to-main.yml) before deploying it to our server
+- Github Actions CI/CD: we use Github Actions to run our [tests, check linting, type checking](.github/workflows/checks.yml) and [build the application image](.github/workflows/on-push-to-main.yml) before deploying it to our server
-- Caching using Bentocache : instead of calling the NPM and Github APIs on each request, we use a 2-layer ( Memory + Sqlite ) cache system to store the data and refresh it only when needed.
+- Caching using Bentocache: instead of calling the NPM and Github APIs on each request, we use a 2-layer ( Memory + Sqlite ) cache system to store the data and refresh it only when needed.
 See [./config/cache.ts](./config/cache.ts) for more details.
 - How to setup Vite / Eslint ( [Flat config](https://eslint.org/docs/latest/use/configure/configuration-files-new) ) / Prettier / Tsconfig
 - Payload validation using VineJS